brett8883/Super-Firmware_Cache/MavicPro/MavicProVariants/2.0/MavicPro_SP_2.0_bat_mod_stealth/readme.md

 # 2.0 UPDATES

 Disabled forced autoland at critical battery warning

 		"minValue" : 0,
 		"maxValue" : 2,
 		"defaultValue" : 0,
 		"name" : "bat_level_2_action"

-Lowered battery warning levels to 1% (can be adjusted in DJI Go 4 or in Assistant 1.1.2 note: setting the level to zero disables the warning levels altogether and makes it so they can't be adjusted in DJI Go 4)
+Lowered battery warning levels to 1% (can be adjusted in DJI Go 4 or in Assistant 1.1.2 note: Setting these level to zero disables the warning levels altogether and makes it so they can't be adjusted in DJI Go 4)

 		"minValue" : 0,
 		"maxValue" : 100,